saltazaur/gpt-training/README.md

 # NLQ2SQL Natural Language Question to SQL query powered by OpenAI Large Language Models
 ## To get started
-All commands needed to run the app in Docker containers are written down in Makefile.
+All commands needed to run the app are written down in Makefile.

 1. Define environmental variable `OPENAI_API_KEY` with your OpenAI API Key (https://platform.openai.com/overview):
 ```